Cyber-Labs/Session-Reports/Android Development/Session_3.md

   - Learnt adding data into the FireBase Database by creating unique key and saving object class in it.
   - Discussed the documentations for storing files in Cloud Storage and getting its unique url to access it.

+- **Android Design**:

+  - Covered how to use Adobe Xd for creating android apps design.
+  - Discussed the material design guidelines.
+  - Learnt about colour tool in "https://material.io/tools/color/" through which we can get hex codes for any colour.

 ## Tasks

 (a)  Create a simple Contact app which stores 'name','contact','image_url' in Firebase Database and provide feature to upload image in the Cloud Storage.